519 672 2121

 Can I join the class action?

 There are no steps required to “join” the class action.
-Assuming you fall within the scope of the class definition, you are automatically included in the proposed class action unless you “opt out” (exclude yourself from the class action).
+Assuming you fall within the scope of the class member definition, you are automatically included in the proposed class action unless you “opt out” (exclude yourself from the class action).

 Can I exclude myself from the class action?